lxmainetti/PAIR/README.md

 - OpenPsychometrics Project: Large-scale raw survey data.
 - R Package Ecosystem: Built-in datasets from psychometric packages (e.g., psych, psychTools).
 - Multi-Study Integration: Aggregated open-access data from various clinical and personality research repositories.
+Note that for now data is not available.
+I am working on a solution to make public access to the raw data possible.

 🔄 Project Workflow
 The pipeline follows a modular path from raw text to relational predictions: